tamunoibi/Algorithm/journal.md

 B. Going swimming
 C. Going dancing
 D. Drinking hot coffee while playing meditative sounds with early morning music while working
-E. Watching a really nice movie
+E. Watching a really nice movie with a friend
-F. Wearing cut Gym clothes
+F. Wearing cute Gym clothes
 G. Having a clean house
 H. Taking a long walk in the cool breese in the evening after that at night I sleep so soundly
 I. Going to pleasure park in the evening on wednesday to read love novels.
 I enjoy the breeze and the ambiance
+J. Sleeping in clean sheets.
+Especially freshly sun dried sheets
+K. Playing sports like volleyball
+L.

  THINGS THAT I LIKE DOING AS A CHILD

 I liked doing this as a child and I am still a child at heart and I still like doing them
 A. acting
-B. playing: square, gisting with my friends, making imaginary stories, watching movies and gushing about it with my frieds,
+B. playing: square, gisting with my friends, making imaginary stories, watching movies and gushing about it with my friends,
 C. reading
 D. teaching
 E. dancing